 One of the unique features of Remeet is that users don’t have to select an exact time for their meetings.
-They rely on the scheduler to find the most optimal schedule for the entire team.However, some meets are more urgent than others, and Remeet allows people to increase the urgency for meets that can’t wait.
+They rely on the scheduler to find the most optimal schedule for the entire team.However, some topics are more urgent than others, and Remeet allows people to increase the urgency for topics that can’t wait.

 - Very Urgent — you are blocked and that has a significant impact on the business

 - Urgent — you are blocked, but there’s no significant impact on the business and you can focus on less important tasks in the meantime.

 - Normal — default for most on-demand discussions.
 To have it scheduled sooner, make it shorter and with fewer people.

 - Low — default for most recurring topics.
 This is important as this will make people less reliant on recurring meetings and schedule on-demand topics when questions/problems arise.